School of Bias

 Research as foundation

-Building the content required going back to the primary literature, such as Kahneman and Tversky on prospect theory or Thaler on mental accounting.
-All of the research had to be read carefully, understood properly, and then translated into something teachable.
-The work therefore involved extracting the key mechanisms from the original papers and turning them into informative lessons.
+Building the content meant going back to the primary literature, such as Kahneman and Tversky on prospect theory and Thaler on mental accounting, and turning the key mechanisms in those papers into lessons that actually teach.

-Organisations like the Behavioural Insights Team and The Behaviourlist regularly publish research on how behavioural science is being applied in real-world contexts to enact lasting change, and keeping up with that work and including it as part of the curriculum is what makes the platform relevant.
+Organisations like the Behavioural Insights Team and The Behaviourlist regularly publish research on how behavioural science is applied in the real world, and keeping up with that work is what keeps the curriculum relevant.

 School of Bias lesson view